soymze/soymze/README.md

 ### H E L L O W O R L D  👋
-I am discovering what I can do with some coding plus imagination and this is my diary.Follow the bugs please:)
+<strong>I am discovering what I can do with some coding plus imagination and this is my diary.Follow the bugs please</strong>:)

 ![alt-text](giphy.gif)